 '''

+package API is

+Count : Integer := 0;

+function Factorial (Val : Integer) return Integer;

+procedure Initialize_API;

+procedure Finalize_API;

 -- Initialization and Finalization routines.

 end API;

 package body API is

 function Factorial (Val : Integer) return Integer is

 Fact : Integer := 1;

 begin

 Count := Count + 1;

 for K in 1 ..
 Val loop

 Fact := Fact K;

 end loop;

 return Fact;

 end Factorial;

-...

--- The remainder of this package body is unchanged.

-end API;

 '''

+'''

+-- The remainder of this package body is unchanged. end API;

+'''

-Note that if you do not export the Ada entities with a C or Stdcall convention you will have to provide the mangled Ada names in the definition file of the Ada DLL ([Creating the Definition File], page 254).
+Note that if you do not export the Ada entities with a C or Stdcall convention you will have to provide the mangled Ada names in the definition file of the Ada DLL ([Creating the Definition File], page 257).

-7.3.6.15 Ada DLLs and Elaboration
+7.4.6.15 Ada DLLs and Elaboration

 The DLL that you are building contains your Ada code as well as all the routines in the Ada library that are needed by it.
-The first thing a user of your DLL must do is elaborate the Ada code ([Elaboration Order Handling in GNAT], page 280).
+The first thing a user of your DLL must do is elaborate the Ada code ([Elaboration Order Handling in GNAT], page 283).

-To achieve this you must export an initialization routine (Initialize_API in the previous example), which must be invoked before using any of the DLL services.
-This elaboration routine must call the Ada elaboration routine adainit generated by the GNAT binder ([Binding with Non-Ada Main Programs], page 160).
-See the body of Initialize_Api for an example.
-Note that the GNAT binder is automatically invoked during the DLL build process by the gnatdll tool ([Using gnatdll], page 254).
+To achieve this you must export an initialization routine (Initialize\API in the previous example), which must be invoked before using any of the DLL services.
+This elaboration routine must call the Ada elaboration routine adainit generated by the GNAT binder ([Binding with Non-Ada Main Programs], page 162).
+See the body of Initialize\Api for an example.
+Note that the GNAT binder is automatically invoked during the DLL build process by the gnatdll tool ([Using gnatdll], page 257).

 When a DLL is loaded, Windows systematically invokes a routine called DllMain.
 It would therefore be possible to call adainit directly from DllMain without having to provide an explicit initialization routine.
-Unfortunately, it is not possible to call adainit from the DllMain if your program has library level tasks because access to the DllMain entry point is serialized by the system (that is, only a single thread can execute 'through' it at a time), which means that the GNAT run time will deadlock waiting for the newly created task to complete its initialization.
+Unfortunately, it is not possible to call adainit from the DllMain if your program has library level tasks because access to the DllMain entry point is serialized by the system (that is, only a single thread can execute 'through' it at a time), which means that the GNAT run-time will deadlock waiting for the newly created task to complete its initialization.

-7.3.6.16 Ada DLLs and Finalization
+7.4.6.16 Ada DLLs and Finalization

 When the services of an Ada DLL are no longer needed, the client code should invoke the DLL finalization routine, if available.
 The DLL finalization routine is in charge of releasing all resources acquired by the DLL.
-In the case of the Ada code contained in the DLL, this is achieved by calling routine adafinal generated by the GNAT binder ([Binding with Non-Ada Main Programs], page 160).
-See the body of Finalize_Api for an example.
-As already pointed out the GNAT binder is automatically invoked during the DLL build process by the gnatdll tool ([Using gnatdll], page 254).
+In the case of the Ada code contained in the DLL, this is achieved by calling routine adafinal generated by the GNAT binder ([Binding with Non-Ada Main Programs], page 162).
+See the body of Finalize\Api for an example.
+As already pointed out the GNAT binder is automatically invoked during the DLL build process by the gnatdll tool ([Using gnatdll], page 257).

-7.3.6.17 Creating a Spec for Ada DLLs
+7.4.6.17 Creating a Spec for Ada DLLs